 The USDA’s NOP (National Organic Program) labels "organic wines" wines made from 100% organically grown grapes that have been vinified without the use of added sulfites.
 It specifies that even naturally occurring sulfites (found in every wine, natural or not) must be under 10 parts per million.
 So this labelling satisfies the items 1 and 6 of the list above but not items 2, 3, 4 and 5.
 Furthermore so-called "organic wines" may contain GMO.Montreal, Quebec | Chicago, IL | Houston, Texas

 Differences in taste

-A wine made for organic grapes can taste conventional : the palette includes some standard aromas.
+A wine made from organic grapes can taste conventional : the palette includes some standard aromas.

 A natural wine essentially is fermented grape juice.
-It is one of the alternatives to taste standardization.
+It is one of the alternatives to the standardization of taste.
 Please read more on such considerations in my wine tasting manifesto.

-You can discover different tastes if you buy recommended wines near you.
+So called "organic wine" gives headaches.
+Find wines that are good for you and that have more taste.
+You can discover varied tastes if you buy recommended wines near you.
 They can be found by entering a location name in a search box on this page.